kundan761/MovieListing/README.md

 1. Clone this repository: `git clone :-` <a href="https://github.com/kundan761/MovieListing.git">https://github.com/kundan761/MovieListing.git<a/>.
 2. Navigate into the project directory: `cd Server`.
 3. Install the dependencies: `npm install`.
-4. Start the server: `node ren server`.
+4. Start the server: `node run server`.
 5. In a new terminal window, navigate to the client directory: `cd client`.
 6. Install the client dependencies: `npm install`.
 7. Start the React development server: `npm start`.